ProtQuant/score-peptides/README.md

 # score-peptides
 **stage one of the project**

-* The latest version of code is src/ProduceLabel7.py.
+* The latest version of code is src/ProduceLabel8.py.
 It can run directly and  will process files in `folderpath`.
 * The code is not finished yet.
   * more test cases are needed
+  * haven't update the explanation of ProduceLabel7 to that of ProduceLabel8